-- 6.(1) The Authority may establish such units and divisions as are necessary for the operations of the Authority and may appoint officers to manage those units and divisions. - (2) Notwithstanding subsection (1), the Authority shall establish the following units and shall appoint persons in the office of Director in each unit to manage the unit: - (a) a unit for the management of air transport to be known as the Air Transport Management Unit; and - (b) a unit for the regulation of civil aviation to be known as the Civil Aviation Regulatory Unit.
+- 7.(1) The Authority may establish such units and divisions as are necessary for the operations of the Authority and may appoint officers to manage those units and divisions. - (2) Notwithstanding subsection (1), the Authority shall establish the following units and shall appoint persons in the office of Director in each unit to manage the unit: - (a) a unit responsible for the management, development and expansion of air transport to be known as the Air Transport Management Unit; and - (b) a unit responsible for the regulation of safety and security of civil aviation to be known as the Flight Safety Unit.